Giskard-AI/ml-internship-tests/README.md

 - reasoning more than the outcome

-## Data scientist (Technical Writing)
+## ML Advocate Engineer internship

-You will find the assignment for Data Scientist Intern for Technical Writing in this notebook: [DS_TechWriting_Assignment.ipynb](DS_TechWriting_Assignment.ipynb).
+You will find the assignment for ML Advocate Engineer intern in this notebook: [DS_TechWriting_Assignment.ipynb](DS_TechWriting_Assignment.ipynb).
 The assignment consists in 2 exercises, the first one is a technical exercise and second a writing one.

 All the files needed in the exercises are included in this repository (e.g. `stopwords.txt`).